joalmeid/avd-app-attach-ops/README.md

 ![AVD Application Group](doc/images/avd_app_group.jpg)

-In this image we see an example with the `GoogleChrome` app registered in an application group.
+In this image we see an example with the `DemoApp` app registered in an application group.

-**11. Sign-in into one of the session hosts and run the deployed application;**
+**11. Sign-in into one of the session hosts and run the deployed application**

 ## References